 Where can I buy Gripe Water?

-This oral solution is both alcohol and sugar-free making it suitable for babies.
-This one is formulated with dill oil that warms and relaxes the tummy and sodium hydrogen carbonate which helps neutralise acid in the baby’s tummy.
+This oral solution is alcohol—and sugar-free, making it suitable for babies.
+It is formulated with dill oil, which warms and relaxes the tummy, and sodium hydrogen carbonate, which helps neutralise acid in the baby’s tummy.

 Age | Suitable for Babies 1 month to 12 months |